 Treatment codes will only be released to the investigative team once written confirmation has been received that the trial database has been locked.
-Each investigator site pharmacy will then send the central research team a list of all participants and their treatment allocation.
 Participants will be informed of their allocation by the central trial team after the trial has concluded.
 Following each randomisation, coding information will be sent to the central research team to ensure protocol deviations and stock control are managed.